Kastav: Economy

 The Kastav region has always been known for its high-quality craftsmanship.
-Even today, the town's economy is marked by small and medium scaled enterprises and just a few larger firms.
-Besides the fact that those kinds of businesses have good prospects in present day economic conditions, with such an economic structure the Kastav region is preserving its natural and cultural heritage persisting on the development of ecologically acceptable activities in accordance with sustainable development trends.The town of Kastav has signed The Aalbor Charter – a charter for the sustainable development of European cities in the 21st century joining around 400 cities from 35 European countries.
+The town's economy is still marked by small and medium scaled enterprises and just a few larger firms.
+Those kinds of businesses have good prospects in present-day economic conditions, and such an economic structure has helped the region preserve its natural and cultural heritage, which persist on the development of ecologically-acceptable activities in accordance with sustainable development trends.
+The town of Kastav has signed The Aalbor Charter for the sustainable development of European cities in the 21st century and so joined around 400 cities from 35 European countries.

-Culture

-The town of Kastav has always and with every right took pride in its cultural heritage.
-Its cultural events are the town's most recognisable feature to this day.
-During the centuries, the town has preserved a substantial part of its cultural-historical monuments and traditions.
-Each new generation of Kastav people adds another piece to the complex mosaic of the town's culture.
-One of the oldest and best preserved Kastav legacies is the tradition of carnival, so-called Pust.
-From Saint Anthony’s Day on 17 January (Antonja) until Ash Wednesday (Pusna sreda) there are carnival dances every Saturday named pusni tanci.
-Carnival ends on Ash Wednesday with the burning of the straw effigy (Pust) who serves as the culprit blamed for all the misfortunes that had happened in the past year.